XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 ### Connect using discovered peers

 This configuration connects your validator to the XRP Ledger network using discovered peers.
+This is the default behavior for `rippled` servers.

 Specifically, it instructs your validator to connect to the [hardcoded public hubs](https://github.com/ripple/rippled/blob/fa57859477441b60914e6239382c6fba286a0c26/src/ripple/overlay/impl/OverlayImpl.cpp#L518-L525).
 Once connected, the public hub suggests other servers that might be looking for peers and provides your validator with contact information it can use to connect to them.
 Your validator can then connect to these servers and ask them for contact information for other servers until your validator has enough reliable peers that you don't have to worry about one or two of them suddenly dropping offline.